-Dangerous cold sets in as heavy snow blankets U.S. northeast
+Dangerous cold sets in as heavy snow blankets U.S. Northeast

 "I love a good snowstorm," the 60-year-old co-owner of a small manufacturing company said.
 "I don't mind shoveling.
 I've never minded shoveling."

-Some 2,452 U.S. flights were canceled and 4,012 were delayed on Friday, according to FlightAware.com, which tracks air traffic.
+Some 3,467 flights were canceled on Friday across the United States and 12,394 were delayed with Philadelphia and Newark airports hardest hit, according to FlightAware.com.

 Airports across the region warned travelers to expect residual delays as they cleared a backlog of flights.